 How did we even get to the period of low prices and belt tightening in the first place?
-In June 2014, the average price of crude oil was as high as WTI US$ 105.79 per barrel but then fell to US $59.29 per barrel in December.
-Crude oil then sold for as little at US$ 30.32 per barrel in 2016 in global markets.
-How did this happen?
+In June 2014, the average price of crude oil was as high as WTI US$ 105.79 per barrel but it then fell to US $59.29 per barrel in December.
+Crude oil then sold for as little as US$ 30.32 per barrel in 2016 in global markets.

 The 2014 crash in global oil prices was triggered by 1) decreased oil demand by emerging countries (Brazil, India, Russia and China) due to slower growth, 2) increased US and Canadian oil production which cut their oil imports and 3) OPEC’s decision to keep its production stable despite lower prices, in order to retain its market share.

 In addition, local oil production remained low and continued to decrease.
-Consider that average oil and condensate production moved from a peak of 230,000 barrels of oil per day (bopd) in 1978 to an annual of 71,811 bopd in 2017.
-At the same time, natural gas (Henry Hub) process decreased and T&T struggled with persistent natural gas shortages.
-For T&T, lower commodity process married with lower production resulted in severely less tax revenue and other payments to the government from oil and gas companies.
-Government expenditure then collapsed by roughly 30% between 2014 and 2017.
+Consider that average crude oil and condensate production moved from a peak of 230,000 barrels of oil per day (bopd) in 1978 to an annual average of 71,811 bopd in 2017.
+At the same time, natural gas (Henry Hub) prices decreased and T&T struggled with persistent natural gas shortages.
+For T&T, lower commodity prices married with lower production resulted in severely less tax revenue and other payments to the government from oil and gas companies.
+Government expenditure then collapsed by roughly 30 % between 2014 and 2017.
 This resulted in a depressed economy in which the Government and citizens sought to adjust to the new norm of forex shortages, lower capital investment, unemployment and other attendant effects.